niadel91/Amazon-Products-Sentiment-Analysis-and-Fake-Review-Analysis-using-NLP-in-R/README.md

 ## Conclusion of Fake Reviews Analysis:

-The Objective of this Project is not to classify the reviews as fake or genuine but to identify the behavioural patternsofuserswhichmightbepostingfakereviews.
-Itisverydiﬃculttoclassifyonereviewindependently as either fake or not.
+The Objective of this Project is not to classify the reviews as fake or genuine but to identify the behavioural patterns of users which might be posting fake reviews.
+It is very diﬃcult to classify one review independently as either fake or not.
 It is more beneﬁcial to track one username because if it is identiﬁed as a bot then it is useful not just for one product but can be helpful for other products as well.